Homeowners’ Associations

 Representatives from all homeowner and neighborhood associations are invited to attend community resource meetings sponsored by the City of Lacey.

-Meetings are held on a quarterly basis with a variety of topics presented.
-Mark your calendars for the upcoming meetings in 2023!
+Meetings are held quarterly with a variety of topics presented.

 SOUTH SOUND HOA ACADEMY

-The City hosts an annual Homeowners’ Association (HOA) Academy each year for HOA board members and management companies in Lacey and Lacey’s Urban Growth Area neighborhoods.
+The City of Lacey hosts an annual Homeowners Association (HOA) Academy each year for HOA board members and management companies in Lacey, Lacey’s Urban Growth Area (UGA), and other neighborhoods throughout the south sound.

 Contact: Jenny Bauersfeld, Community Relations Specialist | jbauersf@ci.lacey.wa.us | 360.438.2621